 When this feature is selected, the Blind Spot Alert feature Provides alerts, visual and/or audible, to indicate objects in your blind spot.
 The Blind Spot Alert feature can be activated in "Lights" mode.
 When this mode is selected, the Blind Spot Monitor (BSM) system is activated and will only show a visual alert in the exterior mirrors.
 When "Lights & Chime" mode is activated, the Blind Spot Monitor (BSM) will show a visual alert in the exterior mirrors as well as an audible alert when the turn signal is on.
 When "Off" is selected, the Blind Spot Monitor (BSM) system is deactivated.
-To change the Blind Spot Alert status, touch the Off, Lights or Lights & Chime soft-key.
-Then touch the arrow back soft-key.
+To change the Blind Spot Alert status, press the "Off," "Lights" or "Lights & Chime" button on the touchscreen.
+Then press the back arrow button on the touchscreen.

 NOTE: If your vehicle has experienced any damage in the area where the sensor is located, even if the fascia is not damaged, the sensor may have become misaligned.

 Take your vehicle to an authorized dealer to verify sensor alignment.
 Having a sensor that is misaligned will result in the BSM not operating to specification.